Hummingbird's Favorite Nectar Filled Plants

 Indian Pink Plant (Spigelia marilandica)

 Indian pink plants are native to North America and grow in forests.
 They have long red flowers with yellow middles and dark green leaves.
-Indian pink likes dappled sunlight so is good for under trees.
+Indian pink likes dappled sunlight, so it is suitable for under trees.
 In addition to attracting hummingbirds and pollinator insects with its flowers, the seeds of Indian pink plants attract songbirds.
 This plant is very fire resistant.
 One note of caution is that all parts of the plant are poisonous.

 Zone |